KC English Dance Schedule

 * Bring Drinks/Snacks! because that much dancing makes everyone hungry/thirsty.
 At the Jane Austen Ball, snacks are provided, but the normal, indoor dances are totally potluck.

 * Guests are ALWAYS welcome!
 Encourage friends attending for the first time to show up 15 minutes prior to start time so that we can go over the basics with them, because it'll be harder to catch on if they skip the beginning portions of the evening's lesson plan.
+Dances are all taught on the spot.
+I am not constructing elaborate lesson plans these days, though, as attendance is wildly variable

 Help out!

 Helping out is always welcome.
-I have streamlined things, but as we resume normal dances, I'll need set up help, clean up help, calling help, we really should actually have a group of people that periodically gets together to make sure no one is overwhelmed (namely me... a good way to burn out a caller or dance organizer, which are two separate jobs for most groups, is to let them do everything and drown)... and to plan special events (because I can't manage more than I'm already doing).
+I have streamlined things, but as we resume normal indoor dances, I'll need set up help, clean up help, calling help, we really should actually have a group of people that periodically gets together to make sure no one is overwhelmed (namely me... a good way to burn out a caller or dance organizer, which are two separate jobs for most groups, is to let them do everything and drown)... and to plan special events (because I can't manage more than I'm already doing).